 A purely sales and volume-based approach won’t pay off in the automotive industry.
 Instead, each customer needs to be treated like an asset to the company, and their behaviors and attitudes need to be considered across both online and offline touchpoints.
 To get these insights, automotive dealerships should invest in brand tracking software.
 This will help you discover the best way to develop your future branding and marketing strategies.

-There are a lot of great ways to build the brand of your automotive dealership across both online and offline channels.
+There are a lot of great ways to build your car dealership's brand across both online and offline channels.
 However, it’s not easy to track and understand these brand-related insights.
 After all, customers are engaging with your dealership’s brand through online channels like social media and later engaging with your dealership offline in the waiting room.
 These online and offline touchpoints must be weaved together to derive insights that will build a strong relationship.